-The city was big and complex but there was a general layout to it.
+The general layout of the big and complex city made sense.
 Animals were crowded into the top level of the city; the kitchens were placed on the next level, domestic living rooms on the next level after that and so forth.
-The citizens that built the Derinkuyu underground city thought of everything.
-This city was not intended for permanent living however it could be months that they stayed in there until it was safe to go back up.
+The citizens who built Derinkuyu thought of everything.
+This city was not intended for permanent living; however, locals could stay there for months until it was safe to go back up.

 Facts about Derinkuyu

 - Sometimes people would go crazy.
 Days without sun and fresh air can affect a man’s mind.
-If people went crazy, there were stone slots that they were tied to with a piece of rope.
+If people went crazy, they tied them to stone slots using a piece of rope.
 This would prevent them from trying to escape to the surface or attacking other people.

-- If anyone tried to sneak out of the underground city, they would be crucified and their bodies were all put in one room to prevent disease.
-This was done as a deterrent because if anyone got caught on the surface, it is possible they would give away the secret of hundreds of people living under the ground.
+- If anyone tried to sneak out of the underground city, they would be crucified, and their bodies were all put in one room to prevent disease.
+This was a deterrent because if anyone got caught on the surface, they could be tortured and give away the secret of hundreds of people living underground.

-- Stone wheels were rolled across entrance ways to form doors and they could only be opened from the inside.
+- Stone wheels were rolled across entrance ways to form doors that could only be opened from the inside.

-- There was fresh well that provided water to certain levels and air ducts ensured a fresh supply of oxygen.
+- The fresh well provided water to certain levels, and air ducts ensured a fresh supply of oxygen.

-I have to say, that when I come out into fresh air, I was very glad.
-I felt suffocated just spending an hour in there; can you imagine how people felt in the past when they had to spend months underground?
+I have to say; I was glad to come out into fresh air.
+I felt suffocated just spending an hour in there, but imagine how people felt in the past when they had to spend months underground?
 Be prepared for a rush of touts selling souvenir items when exiting Derinkuyu.
 Additionally, if underground cities are your thing, then make your holiday a long one, as Cappadocia boasts of more than 40.